ryan4yin/knowledge/electrical-engineering/VSCode C C++ 开发环境搭建.md

            should not use this option to add directories that contain vendor-supplied system header files; use -isystem for that.

-           The -isystem and -idirafter options also mark the directory as a system directory, so that it gets the same special treatment that is applied to the standard system directories.

-           If a standard system include directory, or a directory specified with -isystem, is also specified with -I, the -I option is ignored.
-The directory is still searched but as a system directory at its normal position in the system include chain.
-This is to ensure that GCC's procedure to fix buggy system headers and the ordering for the "#include_next" directive are not inadvertently changed.
-If you really need to change the search order for system directories, use the -nostdinc and/or -isystem options.

-       -I- Split the include path.
-This option has been deprecated.
-           Please use -iquote instead for -I directories before the -I- and remove the -I- option.

-           Any directories specified with -I options before -I- are searched only for headers requested with "#include "file"";
-           they are not searched for "#include <file>".
-If additional directories are specified with -I options after the -I-, those directories are searched for all #include directives.

-           In addition, -I- inhibits the use of the directory of the current file directory as the first search directory for "#include "file"".
-There is no way to override this effect of -I-.

        -Ldir
            Add directory dir to the list of directories to be searched for -l.